POLDER-Crew/polder-federated-search/README.md

   --repo https://kubernetes.github.io/ingress-nginx \
   --namespace ingress-nginx --create-namespace
   ```
+1. This app needs some secrets to run.
+Inside `helm/templates`, create a file named `secrets.yaml`.
+It's listed in `.gitignore`, so it won't get checked in.
+  Take a look at `example.secrets.yaml` to see how it needs to be structured.
+If you open it up, you can see that the values of the secrets are base64 encoded - in order to do this, run ` echo -n 'mysecretkey' | base64` on your command line for each value, and paste the result in where the key goes.
+  You can read more about secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/).
 1. Assuming that you're starting from **this directory**, run `helm install polder ./helm` ; the `polder` can be replaced with whatever you want.
 1. The cluster will take a few minutes to spin up.
 In addition to downloading all these Docker images and starting the web app, it does the following:
   1. Starts a Blazegraph Triplestore and creates a namespace in it